webplatform/docs/concepts/Internet_and_Web/index.md

 = Internet and the Web =

-Please refer to the [[beginners|Beginners guide]] and pages below this page to find more relevant information about the web in general.
+Here you can find a couple for articles and links concerning the broader scope of web development.

-Here you can find a couple for articles and links concerning the broader scope of web development:
+You might also want to take a look at the [[beginners|Beginners section]] to find more general web related topics.

 {{Special:PrefixIndex/concepts/Internet_and_Web/|hideredirects=1|stripprefix=1}}